 Additionally, many existing platforms in pharma are still too focused on outdated methods of data collecting, like information from sales representatives or from specific functional areas that don’t provide adequate or updated insight in real-time from the patient.
 For pharma, a CRM-inspired system means an intelligent platform that incorporates and responds to the decision-making of the patient.
 The key is ensuring your system includes operationalized analytics offering contextual insights — together with omni-channel interactions, this means a system that reflects the full scope of the patient journey, which carries across different channels and at different points of the healthcare process.

 For example, there is rarely a common company view of a patient enrolled in a financial assistance program who logs into a patient portal to research product side effects and later makes a phone call to report an adverse event.
 Commercial and medical silos typically limit the visibility of information about this patient’s journey, yet each interaction is a critical part of understanding the patient, and each has the potential to be a “moment of truth” in their experience.

 While technology is critical, a system can only take you so far.
 It requires input from real people involved in the healthcare journey — the patient, the caregiver, the nurse health coach or the physician — to continually shape and refine itself.

 Leveraging contact centers, with informed and knowledgeable agents, can help create touchpoints that capture the decisions and the outcomes that feed back into your platform.
 Further, to be truly “patient centric,” companies should not overlook the tremendous benefit of the human element — those personal connections that build trust over the course of a patient’s journey, which encourage and allow for two-way communication, and ultimately improve adherence rates and health outcomes.

-For more insights and best practices on patient engagement, join Ed Chase & Susan Mattson for a webinar on April 6th at 11:00 AM EST – Design and Delivery of Omni-Channel Patient Adherence
+For more insights and best practices on patient engagement, listen to our recent webinar – Design and Delivery of Omni-Channel Patient Adherence